 Veterans of Foreign Wars Post 11411 and Auxillary

 Reel Recovery (support for men with cancer)

 Ute Pass Chamber Players (UPCP) grew out of the dream of several local professional musicians to form a superb chamber music ensemble for the benefit of the Teller County community and to enjoy the camaraderie of like-minded musicians in the performance of a wide variety of chamber music.
 Momentum was fueled by the enthusiasm of a core group of musicians who played together for the Tweeds Musical Tapestry concerts.
 These core musicians include Guy Dutra-Silveira (recently retired Principal Oboe of the Colorado Springs Philharmonic), Sally Ann Wilson (Pikes Peak Community College, French Horn), Clark Wilson (former Principal Bassoon of the Colorado Springs Philharmonic), Dina Hollingworth (flute), and Barb Riley-Cunningham (Piano).

 Over two dozen musicians have augmented the core group since UPCP’s first concert in 2013, thus establishing its reputation for variety as well as excellence.
 Our musicians include graduates of such prestigious music conservatories as The Juilliard School, the Cleveland Institute of Music, and The Conservatory of Versailles in France.
-We have performed ten seasons full of concerts in an intimate setting, creating a special connection among the musicians and audience.
+We have performed over ten seasons full of concerts in an intimate setting, creating a special connection among the musicians and audience.
 The musicians reflect on the pieces they play, providing a personal and educational link to the music to make the performance meaningful to everyone attending, including those unfamiliar with classical music.
 Humor, one of our core organizational values, helps breathe life into our performances and strengthens the bond with our audience.